asm-products/villeme/README.md

 This is a product being built by the Assembly community.
 You can help push this idea forward by visiting [assembly.com/villeme](https://assembly.com/villeme).

+## The plan

+Villeme is a "open startup", where anyone can contribute.
+The plan is this: [assembly.com/villeme/plan](https://assembly.com/villeme/plan)

 #### How Assembly community works